haticesenliler/30-Day-Challenge-SOC-Analyst-Projects/README.md

 -- In summary, ELK is great for centralized logging, flexibility, visualizations, and scalability.

 ## day3
-- Installed VULTR and updated the reposatieries.
+- Installed VULTR and updated the repositories.
-- Dowloanded and installed elasticsearch on terminal and put the ip address of VPN and port in the elasticsearch.yml file.
+- Downloaded and installed Elasticsearch via the terminal, then added the VPN IP address and port to the elasticsearch.yml file.
-- Edited firewall in the VULTR to be accessible only by the IP address.
+- Configured the VULTR firewall to allow access only from the specified IP address.
-- Started up the elasticsearch by *systemctl enable elasticsearch.service
+- Started Elasticsearch using systemctl enable elasticsearch.service.